christophevg/human-parser-generator/README.md

 }
 ```

-Although it violates a few of my personal code style rules, in this case the inner-DSL is dominant and requires as little as possible _normal__ C# code ;-) The first results of this change are nice.
-I'm now continuing investigating the possibilities down this road.
+Although it violates a few of my personal code style rules, in this case the inner-DSL is dominant and requires as little as possible _normal_ C# code ;-) The first results of this change are nice.
+I'm now continuing to investe possibilities down this road.